Skip to the content

 Wheaton Placemaking

 Montgomery Planning is in the process of a placemaking effort for the Wheaton Central Business District to advance the recommendations of the 2012 Wheaton Central Business District and Vicinity Sector Plan and the 2023 Wheaton Downtown Study and Streetscape Standards.
-Through the Wheaton Placemaking project, Montgomery Planning will work with the community and local businesses to launch community-driven interventions, some semi-permanent and others temporary, to concretely augment an evolving city center and build momentum for further downtown improvements.
-This effort will consider how to make existing plans into physical reality, from public space improvements and art to improved safety and connectivity for those walking and rolling.
+Through the Wheaton Placemaking project, Montgomery Planning will work with the community and local businesses to launch physical temporary placemaking installations in Wheaton.
+This project aims to show how existing planning recommendations can become physical reality, including public space improvements, and safety and connectivity improvements for those walking and rolling.
+Placemaking installations as a part of this project will show how underutilized public space can be more functional for the community, and to show how the Wheaton Triangle can be easier to navigate by pedestrians.
 At every step of the process, community outreach and participation will be critical to developing ideas, establishing recommendations, and making decisions.

 Montgomery Planning will be spending the next year collaborating with residents, businesses, civic associations, and other stakeholders to reimagine the Core District’s public realm and its connectivity.